raarevalo96/laravel-excel-seeder/README.md

 This is an associative array of column names in the data source that should be parsed with the specified parser.

-Note: this setting is currently global and applies to all files or worksheets that are processed.
-All columns with the specified name in all files or worksheets will have hashing applied.
-To apply differently to different files, process files with separate Seeder instances.

 Example:
 ```php